Energy Act 2004: Provisions

-Chapter 1

-Section 137

-Section 137(3)(za) was inserted by regulation 50(3) of the Electricity and Gas (Internal Markets) Regulations 2011 (SI 2011/2704).
-Section 137(3)(f) was inserted by section 65(3)(b) of the Energy Act 2013.

-Chapter 3

-Section 155

-Sections 155(8) to (10) were inserted by section 48(3) of the Energy Act 2013.

-Section 166

-Section 166(3A) was inserted by section 93(2) of the Energy Act 2011.
-Section 166(6A) and (6B) were inserted by section 93(3) of the Energy Act 2011.

-Section 171

-Section 171(8) was substituted by paragraph 220(6) of Schedule 1 to the Companies Act 2006 (Consequential Amendments, Transitional Provisions and Savings) Order 2009 (SI 2009/1941).

-Chapter 4

-Section 180

-Section 180(2) was repealed by section 108 of, and Schedule 6 to, the Energy Act 2008.
+The act established the Civil Nuclear Constabulary.
+The act also established the Nuclear Decommissioning Authority.

+The act contained measures to simplify regulations and to provide investor confidence in relation to marine renewable energy.

+The act placed a duty on Ofgem to have regard to sustainable development.

+Microgeneration was defined as the generation of electricity or heat from co-generation or renewable sources with an electrical capacity of less than 50 kW by the act.

 Section 184

 Section 184 creates a scheme to reduce the cost of electricity distribution in areas with high electricity distribution costs.
 The AAHEDC scheme specifically covers the north of Scotland, currently the only area which receives assistance.
 Part of the tariff covers Shetland, and the remaining tariff covers the rest of the north of Scotland area.
 Tariffs for the scheme are published by 15 July each year but they take effect retrospectively from the preceding 1 April.
 The scheme is operated by National Grid Electricity System Operator (ESO), the national transmission system operator, a subsidiary of National Grid plc.
 The tariff in 2022/23 is 0.040670p per kwh.